duckbillsecurity/EncodeCMD/README.md

 If the input file is not found, an error message is displayed, and the program exits.

 ## Input:
-The input file should be a text file in the format of a Windows command script with any arbitrary length and content.
+The input file should be a text file in the format of a Windows command script.
 The name of the input file is specified at the top of the script.

 ## Output:
 The output file will be a text file containing the encoded message in the format of a Windows command script.
 The name of the output file is specified at the top of the script.

 ## Example usage:
 Suppose the input file is named "unencoded.txt" and contains the text "echo Hello, world!".
 Running this script will